 Steve chooses a term deposit

-As an example, let’s consider 32-year-old tradie Steve, who wants to invest $10,000 in a 5 year term deposit.
-When he compares the accounts available from the two banks of which he is already a customer, Steve discovers a slight difference in the interest rates on offer – Bank A offers 2.75% p.a., Bank B offers 3.25% p.a.
+As a make-believe example, let’s pretend 32-year-old tradie Steve wants to invest $10,000 in a 5 year term deposit.
+Let's say when he compares the accounts available from the two banks of which he is already a customer, Steve discovers a slight difference in the interest rates on offer – Bank A offers 2.75% p.a. while Bank B offers 3.25% p.a.
 Both accounts pay interest monthly, so Steve compares the accounts to see just how much difference a higher rate will make to his end balance.

 |Bank A||Bank B|

 |Investment term||5 years||5 years|

 |Balance after 5 years||$11,472.21||$11,761.90|

 As you can see, even though the interest rate from Bank B is only 0.50% p.a. higher, this works out to be a difference of $289.69 at the end of the investment term.